Competition Rules

 → one or more works chosen by the candidate.

-The music programme for the final rounds must differ from that presented in the Glocal Piano Project.
-The same piece may not be performed more than once in the different rounds of the finals.
+The music programme for the final rounds must be entirely different from that performed in the Glocal Piano Festival: the same piece may not be performed more than once in the various rounds of the finals.

 → One of the following compositions by F. Busoni: